biocypher/biochatter-paper/manuscript.md

 ### Limitations

-Depending on generic open-source libraries such as LangChain [@langchain] and Pytest [@pytest] allows us to focus on the biomedical domain but also introduces dependencies on these libraries.
+Depending on generic open-source libraries such as LangChain [@langchain] and Pytest [@pytest] allows us to focus on the biomedical domain but also introduces technical dependencies on these libraries.
 While we support those upstream libraries via pull requests, we depend on their maintainers for future updates.
 In addition, keeping up with these rapid developments is demanding on developer time, which is only sustainable in a community-driven open-source effort.